jklymak/Phy411/_posts/2014-09-03-Following-on-GH.md

 ---
 layout: post
-title: Tip: Following updates on github
+title: Tip - Following updates on github
 ---

 I will try and post regular tips for working with the publishing ecosystem, iPython etc, as they occur to me.